Our Programs

 • Managed by professional third-party providers or universities abroad.

-• Housing is arranged by the partner and cannot be opted out of.
+• Housing is arranged by the partner and cannot be opted out of; independent housing is not allowed.

 • Study abroad with U.S., local, and international students.